ashusevim/ashusevim/README.md

 <details>
 <summary><b>Life Mantra</b></summary>

 Quit brainrot.
 Unfollow trolls.
 Read essays.
-Explore rabbit holes.
+Go down rabbit holes.
 Have a calendar.
 Maintain a todo list.
 Read old books.
 Watch old movies.
 Turn on DND.
 Walk with intent.
 Eat without YouTube.
 Chew more.
 Train without music.
 Plan for 15 minutes.
 Execute.
 Organise your desk.
 Take something seriously.
 Read ancient scripts.
 Act fast.
+Find bread.
 Eat clean.
 Journal.
 Save a life.
 Learn to code.
 Read poetry.
 Create art.
 Stay composed.
 Refine your speech.
 Optimise for efficiency.
 Act sincere.
 Help people.
 Be kind.
-Stop wasting time.
+Stop doing things that waste your time.
 Follow your intuition.
-Craft your reputation.
+Craft reputation.
 Learn persuasion.
 Systemise your day (or don’t).
 Write.
 Write more.
 Iterate violently.
 Leave your phone at home.
 Walk to the grocery store.
 Talk to strangers.
 Feed the dogs.
 Visit bookstores.
 Look for 1800s novels.
 Experience art.
 Then love.
 Sit with a monk and offer them lunch.